David Pogue

 David Welch Pogue (born March 9, 1963) is an American technology and science writer and TV presenter, and correspondent for CBS News Sunday Morning.

 He has hosted 18 Nova specials on PBS, including Nova ScienceNow, the Making Stuff series in 2011 and 2013, and Hunting the Elements in 2012.
 Pogue has written or co-written seven books in the For Dummies series, and in 1999, he launched his own series of computer how-to books called the Missing Manual series, which now includes more than 100 titles.
 He also wrote The World According to Twitter (2009) and Pogue's Basics (2014), a New York Times bestseller.

-In 2013, Pogue left The New York Times to join Yahoo!, where he would create a new consumer-technology Web site.
+In 2013, Pogue left The New York Times to join Yahoo!, where he created a new consumer-technology website.
 In 2018 he returned to the Times as the writer of the "Crowdwise" feature for the "Smarter Living" section.

 Early years

 Pogue was born in Shaker Heights, Ohio, the son of Richard Welch Pogue, an attorney and former managing partner at Jones, Day, Reavis & Pogue, and Patricia Ruth Raney.
 Pogue graduated from Yale University in 1985 summa cum laude, earning a bachelor's degree in music.
 He spent ten years working in New York intermittently as a conductor and arranger in Broadway musicals.